chinamike65/hugo-tuolesi/content/book6/book6en.md

 How are the earth, water, fire, and wind outside the body connected with the earth, water, fire, and wind inside the body?

 How to absorb the energy of earth, water, fire, and wind from the outside into the energy of earth, water, fire, and wind in the body?
 How to balance it?
-Esoteric Law is about how the inner and outer universes are combined.
-Esoteric Buddhism is probably such a concept.
+Tantra is about how the inner and outer universes are combined.
+Tantric Buddhism is such a concept.

 65

-There are four secrets.
+There are four classes of tantra.

 In the past, Chinese Buddhism also had Tantra.
-During the Tang Dynasty, Chinese Buddhism was divided into eight sects, among which was the Tantra founded by Master Bukong.
+During the Tang Dynasty, Chinese Buddhism was divided into eight sects, among which was the Tantra founded by Master Amoghavajra.

 The Han Tradition of Tantra is mainly the first level of the four classes of the Tibetan Tradition of Tantra.
 What methods are there in this level?
-For example, Vajra Vajra and Mahakala, these belong to the tantric practices of Chinese Buddhism, and Tibetan Buddhism also has these practices.
+For example, Vajra Krodha Mahābala (Ucchusma) and Mahakala, these belong to the tantric practices of Chinese Buddhism, and Tibetan Buddhism also has these practices.

 The content of Tibetan Buddhism is the combination of sutra and tantra, with equal emphasis on both.

-Therefore, when we study and cultivate, we must first learn the Dharma of the Mahayana sect, and then practice the Dharma of the Tantric sect.
+Therefore, when we study and meditate, we must first learn the Dharma of the Mahayana school, and then practice the Dharma of the Tantric school.
 The study of Tibetan Buddhism is like this.

 66

-Chapter 5 "Changing Sutras" Overview
+##### Chapter 5 - "Chanting Sutras" Overview

-Section 1 The purpose and order of learning Buddhism
+**Section 1 - The purpose and order of learning Buddhism**

 First, we must understand the purpose of learning Buddhism.

 There are different purposes for studying Buddhism.
-Some people study Buddhism in order to be reborn in a pure land in the next life, some people in order to obtain the fruit of human and heaven in the next life, some people are for liberation in this life, and some people study Buddhism in order to become a Buddha.
+Some people study Buddhism in order to be reborn in a pure land in the next life, some people in order to obtain the fruit of heavenly gods in the next life, some people aim for liberation in this life, and some people study Buddhism in order to become a Buddha.
 There are many different purposes.

-However, whether it is liberation or becoming a Buddha, one must cultivate step by step.
+However, whether it is liberation or becoming a Buddha, one must practice step by step.

-Learning Buddhism and cultivating need to have a sequence, and a sequence that can be achieved, and sequence is very important.
+Learning Buddhism and practicing need to have a sequence, and a sequence that can be achieved, and sequence is very important.

 If there is no sequence, there can be no achievement.

-If there is a step-by-step practice, first, it can eliminate the disobedience.
+If there is a step-by-step practice, first of all, it can eliminate the unfavourable conditions.
 On the way to becoming a Buddha, there are few obstacles, peace, and health.

-Second, you can accumulate good fortune, eliminate karma, and even achieve something.
+Second, you can accumulate good merit, eliminate karma, and even achieve something.

-Without orderly cultivation, you can only accumulate a little fortune and eliminate a little karma, and there will be no achievement.
+Without orderly cultivation, you can only accumulate a little merit and eliminate a little karma, and there will be no achievement.

 67

 You will not cut off your afflictions, you will not achieve renunciation, you will not develop bodhicitta.

-If there is a stage of practice, no matter whether it is a lay person or a monk, it will be successful.
+If there is a stage of practice, no matter whether you are a lay person or a monk, you will be successful.

-In the past, in the history of Tibetan Buddhism, there were many achievements in the life of the lay family.
-For example, the master of the Kadam school, Dromtonpa, became a Buddha in his life; Buddha.
+In the past, in the history of Tibetan Buddhism, there were many achievements in the lives of householders.
+For example, the master of the Kadam school, Dromtonpa, became a Buddha in his lifetime.

 The great siddhi master Marpa of the Kagyu sect was also a householders.
 Of the five Sakya Patriarchs, except for two who were monks, the other three were householders.